These sites may help you identify what is normal for your connection, and what is unusually slow and therefore may need investigating.

 This is a Sky Muster 25/5 connection, tested about 6pm on a sunny weekday evening.
 It is therefore operating very well on download speeds, a bit slow on upload, and about typical for latency.

-Compare a Telstra 4G connection at 6pm on a sunny weekday evening, running via a Cel-fi extender connected to a MIMO antenna on a 3m pole.
+Compare a Telstra 4G connection at 6pm on a clear weekday evening, connected to a directional antenna on a 3m pole.

 This is pretty good, actually.
 33mbps download, 26mbps upload, and a reasonably low (ie, good) latency of 38 milliseconds.